 But that's not all.
 The expression input allows us to connect an expression pedal to the Pitch Fork and control the pitch-bending ourselves via a treadle-type controller.

-The DigiTech Whammy 5 (link to check the price on Amazon) is the modern version of the legendary Whammy pedal that started it all in terms of pitch-shifting guitar effects.
+The DigiTech Whammy 5 is the modern version of the legendary Whammy pedal that started it all in terms of pitch-shifting guitar effects.

 The pedal offers expression pedal-based pitch-shifting between 10 intervals.
 Its 10-mode harmony section offers dual voices with different intervals at each extreme of the treadle (toe-down will give one interval while heel-down will give another).

 Octaver settings can be achieved with one octave up + dry and one octave down + dry.
 Harmony can be achieved via any of the 10 harmony modes.

 Transposition is also possible, though other pedals on the market track much better than the Whammy.

 The pedal also has a classic mode, more suitable to monophonic inputs and a chords mode that is better suited to hand polyphony.